jasineri/sumtexton/README.md

 ### Step-by-Step Instructions:

 1. **Open the Application**
-    - Visit the summarizer app at [SumTexTon YouTube Summarizer](https://sumtexton.vercel.app/).
+    - Visit the summarizer app at [TextOn YouTube Summarizer](https://texton.vercel.app/).

 2. **Enter the YouTube Video URL**
     - Copy the URL of the YouTube video you want to summarize.